Davies & Churchill Japanese Knotweed Legal Cases

 Williams & Waistell v Network Rail Infrastructure

 The pivotal moment in knotweed litigation came in 2018 with the landmark appeal decision on Williams & Waistell v Network Rail Infrastructure.
-This case not only opened the floodgates for claims against major landowners like Network Rail and local authorities but also established that knotweed could devalue property.
+This case not only opened the floodgates for claims against major landowners like Network Rail and local authorities but it also established that knotweed could devalue property.
 The decision set the date by which landowners should have been aware of this as 2012, the year the PCA and the RICS published their knotweed guidance documents.

 Following the Williams & Waistell case, there was a surge of ‘bandwagon-jumping’ claims.
 Specialist ‘no win, no fee’ claims firms, eager to add knotweed to their list of cases, saw a period of financial gain.
 However, this also led to a decline in the quality of claims, with many being run more for the firms’ financial benefit than for seeking justice for homeowners affected by knotweed.

 However, as the market matured and the courts and lawyers understood effective defences, the flakier claims started to fail.
-This ended up dearly costing the lenders who supported such claims (via provision of After The Event insurance), as they had gambled on around 60% of claims being successful when the actual rate of success had become significantly lower than this.
+This ended up dearly costing the lenders who supported such claims (via the provision of After The Event insurance), as they had gambled on around 60% of claims being successful when the actual rate of success had become significantly lower than this.

-Consequently, some funders lost huge amounts in payouts to defendants following failed claims, and several law firms specialising in no-win, no-fee claims went bust.
+Consequently, some funders lost huge amounts in payouts to defendants following failed claims, and several law firms specialising in ‘no win, no fee’ claims went bust.
 Generally, this ought to be a good thing, as it has weeded out many poor quality claims that were apparently run more for the claims firms’ financial benefit rather than for seeking justice for homeowners adversely affected by knotweed.

 Illustrating this pattern, where defences against knotweed claims are setting precedents and changing procedures, are some recent case law examples from the appeal and supreme courts.